FujiNetWIFI/fujinet-apps/apod/README.md

 Your #FujiNet is probably set to your current time zone.
 So if you want the latest image, get the "current" image (the default; or press `[=]`).

+### Adjusting and saving color settings
+Noted below, in the "While Viewing" section, you can adjust some color settings in some modes.
+You can also change the settings from the main menu.

+You can also press the `[S]` key to save the settings to your FujiNet (via an "app key"), and the settings will be loaded the next time you launch APOD Viewer.

 ### Viewing samples
 #### Server samples